heremaps/xyz-documentation/CONTRIBUTING.md

 Coordinating up front makes it much easier to avoid frustration later on.

-### Code reviews
+### Content reviews
-All submissions, including submissions by project members, require review.
+All submissions require review.
 We use Github pull requests for this purpose.